jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

   ..
 CAUTION:: if you do not close ``magic.py`` you will have 3 files in the ``tests`` folder after the next step instead of 2 because you turned on the ``Auto Save`` feature earlier

-how to rename a file on Windows without WSL
+how to change the name of a file on Windows without WSL
 --------------------------------------------------------------------------------------------

 * I use the `Move-Item`_ command to change the name of ``magic.py`` in the ``tests`` folder_ to ``test_magic.py``